gubbysbyte/Kailash-Portfolio/README.md

-# 3D Developer Portfolio
+# Kailash Portfolio

-Welcome to this interactive 3D portfolio website!
-This project is a stunning, animated portfolio built with modern web technologies to showcase your skills, experience, and projects in a visually engaging way.
+Welcome to this interactive 3D portfolio website of mine!

 ## 🌟 Features